alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 `packages/compiler/src/rewriter/index.ts` picks the spelling, and all four emission sites — a plain call, a conformance witness, a Union dispatch target, a static Lookup — go through it, so every one works for both kinds.

+A PROTOCOL's provided Method is emitted the same way, under a DOUBLE separator — `$es_Orderable__isBetween` — and once for every conformer rather than once per Namespace.
+Its last Parameter is the conformance of `Self`, which the bounded-generic machinery already passes, and that is what the body's own calls dispatch through: `Self__conformance.compare(_self, other)`.
+So a Program that compares two Integers carries one const and `{ compare: Integer.compare }`, and reaches no other kind.

 `packages/compiler/src/tests/builtins.spec.ts` and the generated contract both fail on a Method implemented in BOTH — delete the TypeScript in the same commit that writes the